-There are infinite options for designing your bathroom it can be totally overwhelming from furniture sizes and styles to lighting, flooring and walls.
+There are infinite options for designing your bathroom; it can be overwhelming from furniture sizes and styles to lighting, flooring and walls.

-So I decided to gather 18 leading interior design experts on what their best Bathroom ideas are and to also showcase their best work and what are the trends for 2019.
+So Hollywood mirrors decided to gather 18 leading interior design experts on what their best Bathroom trends & ideas are and also to showcase their best work and what are the trends for 2023.

-The real stand out trend at the moment is metallic finishes in the bathroom –, especially on baths and brassware.
+The real stand out trend at the moment is metallic finishes in the washroom –,, especially on baths and brassware.
 Brass, Nickel, Copper and brushed finishes like Tin are all taking on traditional chrome for bathroom suites and shower enclosures.

 Select warmer toned brassware or even a statement copper bath to give your scheme extra impact.

-We have followed the trend of wall mounted furniture designed for contemporary lifestyles.
-The minimalistic requirements has been featured using clean lines with integrated lighting.
+We have followed the trend of wall-mounted furniture designed for contemporary lifestyles.
+The minimalistic requirements have featured using clean lines with integrated lighting.

-Grey is totally on trend on at the moment moving away from the previous neutral beige tones.
+Grey is on-trend on at the moment, moving away from the previously neutral beige tones.

-In particular, quite a few customers have been using our wood-effect tiles in their bathrooms – they’re great for getting that Scandinavian ‘hygge’ feel in the bathroom without using actual wood flooring (which doesn’t do very well when exposed to high humidity and splashed with the bathwater!) “
+In particular, quite a few customers have been using our wood-effect tiles in their rooms – they're great for getting that Scandinavian' hygge' feel in the bathroom without using actual wood flooring (which doesn't do very well when exposed to high humidity and splashed with the bathwater!) "

-2. Lighting - many layers of it, from toe kick sensors when you walk into a bathroom, to vanity lighting, to pot lights to accents lights.
+2. Lighting - many layers of it, from toe kick sensors when you walk into vanity lighting, to pot lights to accents lights.
 And all of these types of illumination are controlled with an app from your iPhone.
 Same with window shades.

 3. Tub - The freestanding tub as centre stage.
 Entire bathrooms are not being designed around the vanities or the view, but the stand-alone tub.
-It’s probably the first thing a homeowner selects, they want to design their bathroom around their luxurious soak.
-And we’re not putting this baby in the corner either, we’re placing it in the middle of the room.
-Just take a look at Meghan and Prince Harry’s new home plan for Beggar’s Lodge.
+It's probably the first thing a homeowner selects.
+They want to create their bathroom around their luxurious soak.
+And we're not putting this baby in the corner either; we're placing it in the middle of the room.
+Just take a look at Meghan and Prince Harry's new home plan for Beggar's Lodge.

 4. Fireplace - Where I am located geographically, the double-sided fireplace is de rigeur.
 One can enjoy the flickering firelight via the bedroom and the bathroom.

-Don’t get me started on people who have to share bathrooms, I can’t even...
-I wish double vanity sinks would disappear already!
+Don't get me started on people who have to share bath rooms.
+I can't even...
+I wish double vanity units sinks would disappear already!
 Who wants to spit into a sink next to their SO.
 Bleeeeeech.

 The trend is definitely for furniture that looks freestanding.
 Built-ins